thephpleague/uri/docs/uri/6.0/info.md

 Because the origin property does not exists in the RFC3986 specification the following steps are implemented:

 - For non absolute URI the method will return `null`
-- For absolute URI without a defined host the opaque URI without the scheme is returned

 ~~~php
 <?php